These woodland pictures were originally posted in 2020 during lockdown.

 I am lost in writing.
 I am in the Iron Age.
 Second draft.
 Rough edges.
 Rough middle.
-Super rough ending.
+Super-rough ending.
 Full of raw emotion.
-Ragged with it, as am I.
+The manuscript is ragged with it, as am I.

 I revel in timeless pictures and misty woods.
 And lockdown has not kept those from me.
 I know I am lucky in this, and hope you are all finding some beauty too.

 There’s been tree felling here, so soon after Aikey.
 The wider world is strange and changed, and the immediate world mimics it in metaphor.

 This post seems to be approaching a pretentious overuse of literary devices, especially alliteration… Things may be odd, but there’s no excuse for that!